 If you are paying the 3 payments mentioned above through a Time to Pay arrangement, your deferred July payment on account will be cleared first, having the oldest due date.
 This is to minimise the interest you will be charged.

 This could result in your 2019 to 2020 Class 2 National Insurance contributions being paid after their due date of 31 January 2021.
 Where Class 2 National Insurance contributions are paid after that date it can have a detrimental effect on certain contributory benefits claimed.

 If this affects you, contact HMRC as soon as possible for help.
 We may be able to allocate monies you have already paid for your 2019 to 2020 Self Assessment liabilities against the Class 2 National Insurance contributions that you owe.
 You may incur a small amount of interest if we do this, but your contributory benefit claim should be protected.

 Pay in instalments

-If you owe up to £30,000 you can do this online without having to contact us directly.
+If you owe up to £30,000 you can do this online up to 60 days after 31 January without having to contact us directly.

-Late payment penalties are charged when tax remains unpaid 30 days, 6 months and 12 months after its due date for payment.
-You can avoid them if you enter into a Time to Pay arrangement before they become due and you pay all the tax owing under that arrangement on time.
+Late payment penalties are charged when tax remains unpaid for 30 days, 6 months and 12 months after the payment due dates.
+You can avoid the penalties if you enter into a Time to Pay arrangement before they become due and you pay all the tax owing under that arrangement on time.

-Interest is payable on Time to Pay instalments.
-Check guidance on interest rates for late and early payments.
+Interest is payable on Time to Pay instalments so you should check the interest rates for late and early payments.